zakdances/MGit/README.md

 MGit (project discontinued, use a redux pattern instead)
 ====

-Git for in-memory objects (Objective-C)
+Git for in-memory objects (Objective-C).
+Version and fork your objects.

 TODO - add stuff here